-Furthermore, one of the most important Mediatoolkit features are alerts and spike alerts.
+Furthermore, one of the most important Mediatoolkit features are real-time alerts.

 With real-time alerts feature you can change settings depending on your preferences.
 Alerts notify you every time your product is mentioned online.
 That way you’ll be able to react fast.
 Also, you just might stop the potential crisis in the making.

-It’s wise to have the alert feature on at all times so it can keep you informed about your mentions.
+It’s wise to have the real-time alerts feature on at all times so it can keep you informed about your mentions.

 3. Make sure the customer knows you’ve seen their negative review